Justin-Randall/tdd-cmake-template/README.md

 add_subdirectory(tests)
 ```

 The testing magick is here.
 FetchContent is super-helpful.
-This will let you grab Google Test a version you specify in tests/CMakeLists.txt.
+This will let you grab Google Test at version you specify in tests/CMakeLists.txt.
 CMake defines as well as required include directories are available from this point.
 Your top-level project is ready to run tests from the `tests` subdirectory, but that directory needs a couple of files before it is ready to go.

 ## project_root/tests

 The project_root/CMakeLists.txt had `add_subdirectory(tests)`, so if the subdir does not exist and does not have a CMakeLists.txt, the build will fail before even creating makefiles or project files.
 There are two important files here: `CMakeLists.txt` and the source file for the test template.
 One other customation you need to make is using the project name for the source file.
 Since the project name here is `tdd_template`, then `test_tdd_template.cpp` will be the source file name (as we shall see from the `project_root/CMakeLists.txt` file we are about to create).

-Here is `project_root/CMakeLists.txt`:
+Here is `project_root/tests/CMakeLists.txt`:

 ```scss
 set(gtest_force_shared_crt ON CACHE BOOL "" FORCE)